dndrks/meadowphysics/README.md

 The original module's C code was adapted for norns by [@alpha-cactus](https://github.com/alpha-cactus): [https://github.com/alpha-cactus/meadowphysics]()

-The seamstress version of the aforementioned Lua code was adapted and extended by @dndrks for monome.org
+The seamstress version of the aforementioned Lua code was adapted and extended by [@dndrks](https://github.com/dndrks) for [monome.org](https://monome.org).

 Contributions welcome.
 Submit a pull request or e-mail [help@monome.org](mailto:help@monome.org).